Der StruwwelPeter – How German Parents Kept Kids in Line

 German Shield Charms – Collect Memories on a Bracelet

-Some people collect spoons, other collect patches or post cards; still other people collect beer steins.
-I don’t know when it began, but somewhere in my childhood I started collecting German Shield Charms for a charm bracelet.
-These special little charms are all painted with a place name, and then enameled.
-I fasten mine on to a silver bracelet that I…
+Some people collect spoons, others collect patches or postcards, and others collect beer steins.
+I don’t know when it began, but somewhere in my childhood, I started collecting German Shield Charms for a charm bracelet.
+These special little charms are all painted with a place name and then enameled.
+I fasten mine onto a silver bracelet that I enjoy wearing,…

 German Unity Day Movies- Remembering The Berlin Wall in Film on Oct.
 3